gendant/carbstatus-sdk/README.md

 - **/index-ext**

-  Returns the 24h forecast normalized carbstatus index for a given domain or ip address.
+  Returns the 24h forecast normalized carbstatus index for a given domain.

   Query params:
   - `l` <[required]>: a domain name
-  - `i` <[optional]>: an ipv4 address

   If Status Code 200 -> Returns a JSON object: